Giving your staff a Christmas gift

 You can find out more about tax on trivial benefits on the UK Government website.

 In addition to giving your employees a tax-free gift, you can also throw a tax-free staff party.
 It doesn’t have to be just at Christmas either, it can be all year round.
 You can claim for a staff party tax exemption as long as it:

-- is open to all employees (including guests)
+- is open to all employees (including guests); and

 You may want to consider combining both exemptions where you hold a number of social functions and you exceed the £150 per employee.
 For example, you hold two functions per year for your employees – a Christmas party and a summer party.
 The Christmas party costs £45 per head and the summer party costs £150 per head.
-Historically, this would have exceeded the £150 limit for the social functions and parties exemption.
-If the limit is exceeded the whole benefit is subject to tax (and potentially NIC).
+Historically, this would have exceeded the £150 limit for the social functions and parties’ exemption.
+If the limit is exceeded the whole benefit is subject to Tax (and potentially NICs).

-If you would like more information or any advice on how to give gifts to your employees or tax-free staff parties then please contact Ann Bibby on 01295 250401 or email email@example.com.
+If you would like more information or any advice on how to make gifts to your employees or tax-free staff parties then please contact the Tax Team at Ellacotts on 01295 250401 or email email@example.com.
 You can also contact us here with your query and we will get back to you.

 Information for readers: This material is published for the information of clients.
 It provides only an overview of the regulations in force at the date of publication, and no action should be taken without consulting the detailed legislation or seeking professional advice.
 Therefore no responsibility for loss occasioned by any person acting or refraining from action as a result of the material can be accepted by the authors or the firm.